Tag Archives: Ruby Dee

 Grade: B+

-Cat People (1982) is a mysterious and psychological trip into the strange universe of humans possessing cat qualities, sometimes with a tendency towards vicious limb extraction and other such mauling techniques.
+Cat People (1982) is a mysterious, psychological journey into the strange universe of humans possessing cat-like qualities, sometimes with a tendency towards vicious limb extraction and other mauling techniques.

 Especially recommended is a late Friday or Saturday night viewing with as little light as possible for the best ambiance.

-The mood of Cat People is an overwhelmingly sensual and violent horror and thriller tale.
-The action immediately gets off to a sexually perverse start when during presumably prehistoric days, a wild black panther impregnates a young girl offered to him via sacrifice.
+The mood of Cat People is overwhelmingly sensual and violent, a horror-thriller tale.
+The action immediately gets off to a sexually perverse start when, during presumably prehistoric days, a wild black panther impregnates a young girl offered to him via sacrifice.

-The message is clear that this results in a weird human/cat hybrid being coming into existence.
+The message is clear that this results in a weird human/cat hybrid coming into existence.

-In present times, Irena Gallier (Nastassia Kinski) harbors a dark family secret that she despises.
-She reconnects with her estranged brother, Paul (Malcolm McDowell) who shape-shifts into a savage beast.
+In the present, Irena Gallier (Nastassia Kinski) harbors a dark family secret she despises.
+She reconnects with her estranged brother, Paul (Malcolm McDowell), who shape-shifts into a savage beast.
 He lives in the southern city of New Orleans and has spent time in a mental hospital.

 Irena visits the local zoo and finds herself attracted to handsome zoologist Oliver Yates (John Heard), even as her brother makes his incestuous advances toward her.
 Inevitably, the family curse rears its ugly head when Paul rips the arm off one of the zoo workers played by a young Ed Begley Jr.

-Unfortunately, this also makes Cat People feel like from another time and the 1980s film style is painfully obvious.
+Unfortunately, this also makes Cat People feel like it’s from another time, and the 1980s film style is painfully obvious.

-Earlier, a great scene occurs when a prostitute named Ruthie visits her client in a dingy motel room only to realize that her john is a mean leopard.
-We assume she will be ripped to shreds but this dubious honor is saved for another slutty character who Paul picks up at a funeral.
+Earlier, a great scene occurs when a prostitute named Ruthie visits her client in a dingy motel room, only to realize that her john is a mean leopard.
+We assume she will be ripped to shreds, but this dubious honor is saved for another slutty character whom Paul picks up at a funeral.

-An attempted triangle between Irena, Oliver, and Alice goes nowhere and bewildering is why the decision was made to even try.
-The power couple is Irena and Oliver as their smoldering love scenes are sensual and skin heavy professing almost immediate love for each other.
+An attempted triangle among Irena, Oliver, and Alice goes nowhere, and it’s bewildering that the decision was even made to try.
+The power couple is Irena and Oliver, whose smoldering love scenes are sensual and skin-heavy, professing almost-immediate love for each other.

 With enough explicit sex and gratuitous violence to keep many viewers titillated, Cat People (1982) has positives and negatives.
-When it was released I bet it was a pot boil of juicy and relevant intrigue, but the film hasn’t held up quite as well as some others.
+When it was released, I bet it was a potboiler of juicy, relevant intrigue, but the film hasn’t held up quite as well as some others.

 Do the Right Thing-1989